-Running Aces Casino, Hotel and Racetrack happens to be a state-of-the-art, Las Vegas-style card room.
+Running Aces Casino, Hotel and Racetrack is a state-of-the-art, Las Vegas-style card room.
 It even has summer horse racing to boot.
 The facility features a full-service restaurant and year-round Simulcast wagering.

-The casino has many popular games to play such as blackjack, Texas hold ’em, and baccarat.
-Furthermore, it’s open 24 hours and 7 days a week and it serves food and drinks with live entertainment for the guests.
+The casino has many popular games, such as blackjack, Texas Hold ’em, and baccarat.
+Furthermore, it’s open 24 hours and 7 days a week, serving food and drinks with live entertainment for the guests.
 Live horse racing takes place Tuesdays, Thursdays, and Sundays weekly at 6:05 pm from mid-May through mid-September.

 The Hardwood Creek Regional Trail is ideal for hikers, in-line skaters, bikers, and skiers alike.
-There are trails specifically designed for horses in the summer or for snowmobiles in the winter.
+Trails are specifically designed for horses in the summer or snowmobiles in the winter.

 If you’re contemplating what to do on the trail, you can walk, rollerblade, or even ride your bike as you enjoy all the trail has to offer.
 The paved path runs a length of 9.5 miles from north to south, and it goes through the middle of Forest Lake.

 Skydiving is on almost everyone’s bucket list, and if you have yet to do so, you must head to Skydive Forest Lake.
 Whether you’re a novice or a pro, Skydive Forest Lake offers a comprehensive experience.
-Through their expertise and experience, they will give you all the tools necessary to safely and successfully jump out of a plane.
+Their expertise and experience will give you all the tools necessary to safely and successfully jump out of a plane.

-If you’re a thrill-seeker then this is simply a no-brainer for you.
+If you’re a thrill-seeker, this is simply a no-brainer.
 The instructors are more than competent and will explain to you exactly what to expect and how to go about properly jumping out of a plane.
-If you have a friend or a partner, you should seriously think about doing the tandem dive together.
+If you have a friend or a partner, you should consider doing the tandem dive together.